jolienai/go-products-api/README.md

 ```

 Note: You also can use the Postman collection products-api-postman_colq.json where you can find also an example of the PATCH method to consume a product and update its stock if possible.

-## Known issues

-### Improvements

-- Improve bulk insert and update performance, even tough it is done 34k products in less than 2 min done by the job.

-  - Solved by using the gorm package v2, see more details here https://gorm.io/docs/v2_release_note.html#Upsert

-- The minutes set in the cron job scheduler should be inside a configuration file or env variable, for instance.